WHAT SHOULD MY ATHLETE WEAR FOR TRAINING AND/OR RACES?

-Athletes are encouraged (but not required) to wear a SPAC team jacket to create team unity, and also so that racers can be easily identified on the hill in training and race situations.
-Jackets are also a way to market our SPAC brand at Stevens Pass and away race locations.
+Athletes wear the SPAC team uniform to create team unity and project a professional image for our club.
+It ensures that racers can be easily identified on the hill in training and race situations.
+The uniform also is a way to market our SPAC brand at Stevens Pass and away race locations.

 Always have hand and toe warmers packed for each athlete (and parents that grumble about being cold) for each morning and afternoon.
 Toe warmers go on the outside of socks, on top of toes, then slide into boots.